smylen-inc/loopback-softdelete/README.md

 Loopback SoftDelete
 =============

 This module is designed for the [Strongloop Loopback](https://github.com/strongloop/loopback) framework.
 It allows entities of any Model to be "soft deleted" by adding `deletedAt` and `isDeleted` attributes.
-Queries following the standard format will no return these entities; they can only be accessed by adding `{ isDeleted: true }` to the query object (at the same level as `where`, `include` etc).
+Queries following the standard format will not return these entities; they can only be accessed by adding `{ isDeleted: true }` to  qutheery object (at the same level as `where`, `include` etc).

 Install
 -------